BlueRoyy/TermsOfUse/index.md

 Chatbot Privacy Policy
 This privacy policy has been compiled to better serve those who are concerned with how their 'Personally Identifiable Information' (PII) is being used online.
 PII, as described in US privacy law and information security, is information that can be used on its own or with other information to identify, contact, or locate a single person, or to identify an individual in context.
-Please read our privacy policy carefully to get a clear understanding of how we collect, use, protect or otherwise handle your Personally Identifiable Information in accordance with our website.
+Please read our privacy policy carefully to get a clear understanding of how we collect, use, protect or otherwise handle your Personally Identifiable Information in accordance with our chatbot.

+"Chatbot" in the document refers to EBCBOT, Electbot or Barbados Polls depending on the specific platform integration.
+"We" and "Our" refer primarily to the Electoral & Boundaries Commission of Barbados, and Secondarily to Data Processing Department of Barbados.
+"You and "Your" refer to any individual user engaging interacting with our chatbot "PD" referes to Polling District
+"ID" refers to Identification Number also known as the National Registration Number of Barbados.

-What personal information do we collect from the people that use our app?
+What personal information do we collect from the people that use our chatbot?

-When requesting information fromour app as appropriate, you may be asked to enter your name, email address, mailing address, ID number or other details to help you with your experience.
+When requesting information from our chatbot as appropriate, you may be asked to enter your name, email address, mailing address, ID number or other details to help you with your experience.

 When do we collect information?

-We collect information from you when you enter information in our app.
+We collect information from you when you enter information in our chatbot; specifically when you make a request for your Polling Station, Polling District or Constituency.

-Request their Polling Station
 How do we use your information?

-We may use the information we collect from you when you use certain other app features in the following ways:
+We may use the information we collect from you when you use certain features in the following ways:

       • To personalize your experience and to allow us to deliver the type of content in which you are most interested.
       • To quickly process your requests.